 Thank you so much to everyone who has contributed.
 I hope that you found this post helpful.
 The main takeaways that I got from asking for advice from other parents who are also going through this phase with their children is:

 - Be calm in the face of their rage.

 - Just be there for them.
 Allow them to try to process their emotions.

-- Give validation to the emotions they are feeling, even when it is completely irrational.
+- Give validation to their emotions, even when it is completely irrational to you.

 - Let them come to you, be there for them.

 - Try to understand their point of view, don’t dismiss what they are trying to articulate to you.